-|This checklist summarizes the steps to request or renew an Employment Authorization Card (EAC).
-The EAC is required for all paid jobsin the U.S., including international organizations, embassies, and non-profit organization.|
+|This checklist summarizes the steps to request or renew a dependent Employment Authorization Card (EAC).
+The EAC is required for all paid jobs and unpaid educational internships in the U.S., including international organizations, embassies, and non-profit organizations.|

-An individual may apply if the:
+An individual may be eligible to apply if the:

 |Step 1||Staff to:|

 |Confirm the dependent G-4 visa holder has a Personal Identification (PID) number by checking your visa profile in MyHR Self-Service.
 If you do not have access to this system, email HR Operations If you or your dependent do not currently have a PID number, refer to Register for a Personal Identification (PID) Number.|

 |Step 2||Gather required documents below for uploading into myHR Self-Service Work Permit Request:|